The Edge of Sentience: Reception

 In 3 Quarks Daily, Mike O'Brien described The Edge of Sentience as a clear and policy-oriented contribution to public philosophy.
-He wrote that Jonathan Birch develops a systematic framework for addressing uncertainty about sentience in humans, animals, and artificial intelligence, based on duties to prevent suffering and to promote democratic decision-making.
+He wrote that Birch develops a systematic framework for uncertainty about sentience in humans, animals, and artificial intelligence, based on duties to prevent suffering and to support democratic decision-making.
 O'Brien noted the book's focus on practical reasoning and its avoidance of speculative claims.
-He questioned whether democratic consultation is always the best means of representing non-human interests but regarded Birch's position as a workable approach within existing institutions.
+He questioned whether democratic consultation is always the best means of representing non-human interests, but regarded Birch's position as workable within existing institutions.

-In a review for Leonardo, Gregory F. Tague discussed the book's treatment of ethical and policy issues concerning sentience in humans, animals, and artificial intelligence.
-He noted Birch's emphasis on caution and public involvement when evidence of sentience is uncertain, describing the book as accessible and relevant to debates in animal ethics and AI ethics.
-Tague encouraged further discussion on how precautionary principles can guide policy in emerging scientific fields.
+In Leonardo, Gregory Tague discussed the book's treatment of ethical and policy issues concerning sentience in humans, animals, and artificial intelligence.
+He noted Birch's emphasis on caution and public involvement when evidence of sentience is uncertain, and described the book as accessible and relevant to debates in animal ethics and AI ethics.
+Tague called for further discussion of how precautionary principles can guide policy in emerging scientific fields.

 Writing in Biosemiotics, Claudio Julio Rodríguez Higuera discussed the book's relevance to research on sentience and ethics in policy.
-He observed that although Birch does not explicitly address biosemiotics, its perspectives on communication and value in non-human organisms could complement Birch's framework.
-Rodríguez Higuera suggested that the book's policy-based ethics may contribute to broader interdisciplinary exchanges between biosemiotics and philosophy of mind.
+He wrote that, although Birch does not directly address biosemiotics, its perspectives on communication and value in non-human organisms could complement Birch's framework.
+Rodríguez Higuera suggested that the book's policy-oriented ethics could contribute to exchanges between biosemiotics and philosophy of mind.

 Public engagement

 A book launch event was held at Lipton Hall, NYU School of Law, on 11 November 2024.
 Birch also gave a public lecture at the London School of Economics on 3 December 2024.
-The event, titled The Edge of Sentience: Risk and Precaution in Humans, Other Animals, and AI, explored key arguments from the book and their implications for ethics and public policy.
+The event, titled The Edge of Sentience: Risk and Precaution in Humans, Other Animals, and AI, discussed arguments from the book and their implications for ethics and public policy.